Alizmn/BreadCrumb-Express-React/README.md

 ### GET: /directory

-- Returns the JSON file for development purpose
+- Returns an overview of the JSON file for development purpose

 ### GET: /path

-- Returns the root directory and adding more query such as `/path/?root&Home` would return direct children of home directory
+- Returns the root directory and adding more queries such as `/path/?root&Home` would return direct children of home directory